The Native American Graves Protection and Repatriation Act

 - Repatriation of cultural items to the Central Council of the Tlingit and Haida Indian Tribes in Alaska.

 The Museum’s renovation will not affect the NAGPRA consultation or repatriation process.
-Direct consultation inquiries and requests for information about our collections to the Peabody’s Associate Registrar for NAGPRA.
+For direct consultation inquiries and requests for information about our collections, please contact:

 All formal repatriation requests should be submitted in writing to the Office of the Director.